stoplightio/docs/articles/hubs/variables.md

 ## What

 Inputting variables in API documentation whenever you consume them can quickly become a tedious time sink.
+The same pain point applies to people consuming your documentation.
+Inputting an apiKey everytime you want to send HTTP Requests to test endpoints.
 Stoplight removes this obstacle by storing variables in your local browser.
 Once you input a variable, it populates the rest of your docs, no duplication, no problems.

 ## How